breard-r/acmed/README.md

 ## Documentation

+The [wiki](https://github.com/breard-r/acmed/wiki) will provides you with an overview as well as guides.
+You may contribute to it by creating a PR on the [acmed-wiki](https://github.com/breard-r/acmed-wiki) repository.

-This project provides the following man pages:
+For exhaustive references, the following man pages are available:

 - acmed (8)
 - acmed.toml (5)